National Invitational Softball Championship: History

 Although the tournament is designed to feature forty-eight teams in eight six-team regional tournaments, in the inaugural season of 2017, most teams had already allocated their resources for the season before the tournament was announced and opted out of consideration for invitations.
 As a result, that first tournament had only 26 teams in six regional competitions.

+The tournament was canceled in 2024 due to a lack of "sufficient team demand", and a decision on its future will be made later in the year.